-Aboriginal youth are overrepresented in the Canadian homeless population and this crisis has been recognized in a variety of sources, including ones released by agencies of the Government of Canada (Kelly and Caputo 2007, Higgitt et al. 2003, CMHC 2001).
-However, a number of researchers have acknowledged research on these youth is sparse (Berman et al. 2009, Baskin 2007, Brown et al. 2007).
-Official statistics paint an incomplete picture of the problem, however, researchers, advocates, and front-line workers alike have declared homelessness among Aboriginal youth is a rapidly escalating national emergency (Raising the Roof 2009, United Native Nations Society 2001).
-For example, Aboriginal youth made up almost 20 percent of the street youth population in Ottawa in 2001, but only 1.5 percent of the entire city's population (CMHC 2001).
-The situation in Vancouver was found to be even more dire, with 30 percent of the street youth population being of Aboriginal descent, despite the fact that Aboriginal Peoples made up only 2 percent of Vancouver's total population (Goldberg et al. 2005).
-It is important to remember homeless urban Aboriginal youth are not a homogeneous population (Brown et al. 2007).
+Aboriginal youth are overrepresented in the Canadian homeless population and this crisis has been recognized in a variety of sources, including ones released by agencies of the Government of Canada (Kelly & Caputo, 2007; Higgitt et al., 2003; CMHC, 2001).
+However, a number of researchers have acknowledged research on these youth is sparse (Berman et al., 2009; Baskin, 2007; Brown et al., 2007).
+Official statistics paint an incomplete picture of the problem, however, researchers, advocates, and front-line workers alike have declared homelessness among Aboriginal youth is a rapidly escalating national emergency (Raising the Roof, 2009; United Native Nations Society, 2001).
+For example, Aboriginal youth made up almost 20 percent of the street youth population in Ottawa in 2001, but only 1.5 percent of the entire city's population (CMHC, 2001).
+The situation in Vancouver was found to be even more dire, with 30 percent of the street youth population being of Aboriginal descent, despite the fact that Aboriginal Peoples made up only 2 percent of Vancouver's total population (Goldberg et al., 2005).
+It is important to remember homeless urban Aboriginal youth are not a homogeneous population (Brown et al., 2007).
 Nonetheless, some common themes run through their accounts of life before becoming homeless.
 Negative experiences in the child welfare system, poverty and inadequate housing in their early years of life, and family histories scarred by colonization and its traumatic effects punctuate many of their stories.

 Baskin (2007) points out youth in general run the risk of falling through the cracks of the public service system, as they have outgrown services intended for children but may not be old enough to utilize adult services.
 As a result, they are left with fewer alternatives to sleeping on the streets.
 However, Aboriginal youth are at disproportionate risk for becoming homeless for several reasons.
-First, they are more likely to come from families facing extreme poverty, substandard housing, violence or substance abuse (Peters and Robillard 2009, Brown et al. 2007).
+First, they are more likely to come from families facing extreme poverty, substandard housing, violence or substance abuse (Peters & Robillard 2009; Brown et al., 2007).
 In such cases, youths may choose to leave or be forced out of their homes and/or communities, and left with little economic or social supports.
-Second, it is not uncommon for Aboriginal youth living on reserves to migrate to urban areas in the hopes of finding better economic opportunities or higher education (Peters and Robillard 2009).
-In recent years, Canadian urban areas have been characterized by high unemployment rates and a lack of affordable housing - far from an ideal context in which to establish oneself in a new place (Layton 2008; also see Matsuba et al. 2008 and Miller et al. 2004).
-Third, and linked to the previous point, Aboriginal youth are at a major disadvantage in securing well-paying, stable jobs as a large proportion of them (68.5 percent) do not complete high school (Hick 2007, Erasmus and Dussault 1996).
-Fourth, Aboriginal youth are overrepresented in the child welfare system (Brown et al. 2007).
+Second, it is not uncommon for Aboriginal youth living on reserves to migrate to urban areas in the hopes of finding better economic opportunities or higher education (Peters & Robillard, 2009).
+In recent years, Canadian urban areas have been characterized by high unemployment rates and a lack of affordable housing - far from an ideal context in which to establish oneself in a new place (Layton, 2008; also see

+The Aboriginal homeless youth population (as well the homeless youth population in general) must be thought of as a group with a multitude of unique backgrounds, experiences, resources, skills, and perspectives.
+Matsuba et al., 2008; Miller et al., 2004).
+Third, and linked to the previous point, Aboriginal youth are at a major disadvantage in securing well-paying, stable jobs as a large proportion of them (68.5 percent) do not complete high school (Hick, 2007; Erasmus & Dussault, 1996).
+Fourth, Aboriginal youth are overrepresented in the child welfare system (Brown et al., 2007).
 They may or may not have had a stable home to begin with, or leave their legally-appointed care (either voluntarily or involuntarily) for a variety of reasons.
 Farris-Manning and Zandstra (2003) attribute poverty, substance abuse, and inadequate housing to the over-representation of Aboriginal children in care of child welfare agencies.
 Aboriginal children represent 40 percent of all children in care, despite the fact that Aboriginal Peoples are only four to five percent of the Canadian population (Statistics Canada, 2013).